 The operation of the throttle grip should be checked before each ride.
-In addition, the cable should be lubricated at the intervals specified in the periodic maintenance chart.
+In addition, the cable should be lubricated by a Yamaha dealer at the intervals specified in the periodic maintenance chart.
+The throttle cable is equipped with a rubber cover.
+Make sure that the cover is securely installed.
+Even though the cover is installed correctly, it does not completely protect the cable from water entry.
+Therefore, use care not to pour water directly onto the cover or cable when washing the vehicle.
+If the cable or cover becomes dirty, wipe clean with a moist cloth.
 Lubricating the front and rear brake levers